vkraven/hask-deduplicator/README.md

 # hask-deduplicator
 Attempt to create a parallel duplicate identifier in Haskell.

-Note that any sizeable file size will still run out of memory.
+No longer runs out of memory!

 ## Usage
 ### Build